-In the event of using established well control methods, the NORSOK D-010 standard, Chapter 4.2.8 should be used.
+In the event of using established well control methods, the NORSOK D-010 standard, Chapter 5.2.8 should be used.

-In the event of using capping equipment for subsea wells, the NORSOK D-010 standard, Chapter 4.8.3 should be used.
+In the event of using capping equipment for subsea wells, the NORSOK D-010 standard, Chapter 5.8.3 should be used.
+When planning possible capping operations, if applicable, IOGP Report 594 should be used.

-In order to regain well control by relief well drilling as mentioned in the first subsection, the NORSOK D-010 standard, Chapter 4.8.2 should be used.
+In order to regain well control by relief well drilling as mentioned in the first subsection, the NORSOK D-010 standard, Chapter 5.8.2 should be used.

-When planning activities as mentioned in the second subsection, the NORSOK D-010 standard, Chapter 4.8 should be used, with the following addition: evaluation of technical and operational feasibility, plus location, operation and well specific risk assessments for the method chosen.
+When planning activities as mentioned in the second subsection, the NORSOK D-010 standard, Chapter 5.8 should be used, with the following addition: evaluation of technical and operational feasibility, plus location, operation and well specific risk assessments for the method chosen.